-Scuba-diving: In one of the most wonderful bays of Crete you can discover a peaceful, silent underwater world.
-In Crete you can find many certified dive centers that provide a great variety of services and equipment.
-Mirabello Gulf has a wide range of marine life and many intresting diving spots.
+In one of the most wonderful bays of Crete you can discover a peaceful, silent underwater world.
+In Crete you can find many certified dive centers providing a great variety of services and equipment.
+Mirabello Gulf has a wide range of marine life and many interesting diving spots.

 Climbing at an altitude of 300 meters you will have a stunning view of Mirabello Bay.
 It is for all levels.
 At every level climbers get excellent training opportunities and countless, exquisitely crafted routes to explore.